 In response to the ongoing foreclosure crisis in this country, many states have implemented mediation programs to assist homeowners in finding ways to avoid foreclosure, but few local entities have taken similar steps.
-In Massachusetts, there is no statewide foreclosure mediation program, however the cities of Lynn, Lawrence, and Springfield have implemented mediation programs through city ordinances.
+In Massachusetts, there is no statewide foreclosure mediation program, yet the cities of Lynn, Lawrence, and Springfield passed city ordinances requiring lenders to participate in pre-foreclosure mediation.
+Worcester, too, passed a mediation ordinance.
+Recently, however, the Massachusetts Supreme Judicial Court (the highest court in the state of Massachusetts) struck down the mediation ordinance in the city of Springfield, which does not bode well for the future of the ordinances in Lynn, Lawrence, and Worcester.

 What Is Foreclosure Mediation?